not-joe-sloan/truckStop/Pods/Parse/README.md

         # To pull in extra dependencies (Bolts and OCMock)
         git submodule update --init --recursive

+        # To install bundler
+        gem install bundler

-        # To install all the gems
+        # To install all the gems via bundler
         bundle install

         # Build & Package the Frameworks
-        rake package:frameworks
+        bundle exec rake package:frameworks

     Compiled frameworks will be in 2 archives: `Parse-iOS.zip` and `Parse-OSX.zip` inside the `build/release` folder, and you can link them as you'd please.